 MAKE UP FOR EVER HD Blush in 225, 315, and 335

 My most-reached-for cheek product across the year was the MAKE UP FOR EVER HD Blush ($26 CAD).
 This cream blush blends easily with whatever tool I use, be it my fingers, a brush, or even a beauty blender.
 It wears all day and looks seamless on the skin.
-The versatility of this product makes it perfect for travel, too – I don’t have to worry about packing special tools, and the compact is small so it takes up little space.
+The versatility of this product makes it perfect for travel, too.
+I don’t have to worry about packing special tools, and the compact takes up little space.
 I’m particularly drawn to the tawny peachy shades like 225, 315, and 335, but I also couldn’t resist 515, an enticing tangerine (not pictured).

 Hands down, my favourite hair product for 2017 is the Bumble and Bumble Prêt-à-Powder ($31 CAD).
 This was also my favourite throughout 2016, frankly.
 One bottle of this volumizing dry shampoo lasts me almost an entire year with regular use.
-It completely refreshes my hair and allows me to go an extra day or two without shampooing, and doesn’t leave a powdery cast or overwhelming fragrance.
-This dry shampoo has the best value of any dry shampoo I’ve ever tried – yes, it’s $31, but it will last you ten times longer than any $10 can you can find.
+It completely refreshes my hair and allows me to go an extra day or two without shampooing, without a powdery cast or overwhelming fragrance.
+This dry shampoo has the best value of any dry shampoo I’ve ever tried.
+Yes, it’s $31, but it will last you ten times longer than any $10 can you can find.